 Seeing real work demonstrates they understand practical structural design — not just attractive renders — and how packaging performs during filling, shipping, and retail handling.

-In most cannabis markets, child-resistant packaging is mandatory, not optional.
+In many cannabis markets, child-resistant packaging is required.

 Ask directly:

-Can they provide test reports or certification references?
+Can they provide test reports / references related to the mechanism or structure?

 Is the CR function integrated into the structure, not added as an afterthought?

 In the U.S. cannabis market, brands rarely sell just one product.
-Most lines include multiple strains and formats such as Sativa, Indica, Hybrid, Live Resin, and Live Rosin, often with different THC levels and compliance variations.
+Most lines include multiple strains and formats (e.g., Sativa, Indica, Hybrid, Live Resin, Live Rosin) with different compliance needs.

 A single launch can expand into 10–20+ SKUs — and that’s where real customization capability is tested.